Who am I?

 My wish is that I wouldn’t have to speak out about sexual abuse–a topic far too taboo considering we’re in the 21st century.
 As a teenager, I became a 1 of 3 statistic.
 My choices were (1) to report the crime and sever all ties with my family, my friends, and my church; or (2) to dutifully repress the traumatic experience and drop the whole truth thing.

 More recently, the actor publicly and painfully reminded me of that truth.
 Never having to face accountability, he remained part of my religious and family community.
 Around 2012, he started acting in undeniably bizarre ways.
+The man sent me a friend request on Facebook shortly before he named his child my first name.
+He later claimed this was mere coincidence and that he hadn’t communicated with me in years (obviously, not the truth, though others were unaware of this).
 He was gradually showing himself to be a present danger.
 I reasonably took my concerns to family and community leaders, most of whom knew of his past deeds.
 They admitted this actor was behaving “weirdly.”
 Yet, no one could offer me solid support.
-To the contrary, I was actually told, “Yes, what he did was inappropriate … [but] I cannot support you on this.”
+To the contrary, I was told something to the effect of, “Yes, what he did was inappropriate … [but] I cannot support you on this.”

 My hope would be that no one would ever know the effects of this crime.
 This topic makes others uncomfortable.
 I get it.
 Talking about sexual abuse still makes me uncomfortable.
 The truth is, our discomfort comes from a place of fear.
 This topic is culturally silenced, and that perpetuates the discomfort we feel.
 We fear truth.
 We know this crime is real.
 We know it occurs in our own schools and our own churches.
 We know it occurs in homes.